Tennessee's 7th congressional district: History

+2025 special election

+In July 2025, incumbent Mark Green resigned his seat to take a position in the private sector shortly after the passage of federal budget reconciliation legislation.
+This triggered the first special election for the 7th district since 1883, over 140 years ago.

+The election garnered national attention as a test to the second presidency of Donald Trump, with outside groups and national parties investing millions into the race.
+Though the district was considered to favor Republicans, the contest was somewhat competitive; Democratic nominee Aftyn Behn outperformed the 2024 presidential margin by nearly 13 points.
+However, Republican nominee Matt Van Epps ultimately won the seat on December 2, 2025, with 53.9% of the vote, maintaining the seat for the Republican party.

 Current boundaries

 The district is located in both West and Middle Tennessee.
 It stretches as far north as the Kentucky border, as far south as the Alabama border, as far east as Franklin, and as far west as Camden.
 For the 118th and successive Congresses (based on redistricting following the 2020 census), it contains all or portions of the following counties and communities: